openconfig/featureprofiles/feature/bgp/policybase/otg_tests/extcomm_action_test/README.md

   * For each policy-definition created
     * Use gnmi Set REPLACE option for:
       * `/routing-policy/policy-definitions` to configure the policy
-      * `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/apply-policy/config/import-policy`
+      * Use `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/apply-policy/config/import-policy`
-        to apply the policy to the ATE port 2 bgp neighbor
+        to configure the policy on the DUT to the ATE port 1 bgp neighbor
     * Send traffic from ATE port-2 to all prefix-sets-1,2,3,4.
     * Verify traffic is received on ATE port 1 for accepted prefixes.
     * Verify traffic is not received on ATE port 1 for rejected prefixes.